AntonioIDeTIC/IFTH/README.md

 ## 💻 Materials
 <p align="justify">
 All the code necessary to replicate our work is available in this repository.
-The datasets are available via Mendeley Data.
+The datasets are available via <a href="https://data.mendeley.com/drafts/x6gty88k4f" target="_blank">Mendeley data</a> .
 For the Nvidia Jetson Nano, we used the docker image available at <a href="https://docs.ultralytics.com/es/guides/nvidia-jetson/#quick-start-with-docker" target="_blank">Ultralytics</a>.
 </p>